The Wave (2008 film): Plot

-A history teacher, Rainer Wenger, is forced to teach a class on autocracy, despite being an anarchist and wanting to teach the class on anarchy.
+A political sciences teacher, Rainer Wenger, is forced to teach a class on autocracy, despite being an anarchist and wanting to teach the class on anarchy.
 When his students, the third generation after the Second World War, do not believe that a dictatorship could be established in modern Germany, he starts an experiment to demonstrate how easily the masses can be manipulated.
 He begins by demanding that all students address him as "Herr Wenger", as opposed to Rainer, and places students with poor grades beside students with good grades — purportedly so they can learn from one another and become better as a whole.
 When speaking, they must stand and give short, direct answers.
 Wenger shows his students the effect of marching together in the same rhythm, motivating them by suggesting that they are superior to the anarchy class, which is below them.
 Wenger suggests a uniform of a white shirt and jeans, to remove class distinction and further unite the group.
 A student in the class named Mona argues it will remove individuality, but she is dismissed.
 Another student in the class named Karo shows up to class without the uniform and is ostracized.
 The students decide among themselves they need a name, deciding on "Die Welle" (The Wave).
 Karo suggests another name, but she is the only person in the class who votes for it.

 The group is shown to grow closer together, and former bullies Sinan and Bomber are shown to reform, protecting Tim, the class outcast, from a pair of anarchists demanding he sell them drugs.
 Sinan also creates a distinctive logo for the group, while Bomber creates a salute.
 Tim becomes very attached to the group, having finally become an accepted member of a social group.
 He burns all of his brand-name clothes, after a discussion about how large corporations do not take responsibility for their actions.
 Karo and Mona protest the actions of the group, and Mona, disgusted with how her classmates are embracing fascism, leaves the project group.
 Her other classmates do not see the connection with fascism and continue attending the class.
 The members of The Wave begin spray-painting their logo around town at night, having parties where only Wave members are allowed to attend, and ostracizing and tormenting anyone not in their group.